What type of powerful domain name is going to work best for you?

 1. Personal.
 If you’re going to be using your name as your primary domain, this is the category for you.
-This strategy can be used very effectively and lots of people in the coaching and consulting space use it successfully.
+This strategy can be used very effectively and lots of people in the coaching, consulting and online marketing space use it successfully.
 Some examples include:

 If you find that your name has already been registered by someone else, you can look for some variations.
 If my name was Jane Doe, and I was a coach, I could consider some of these options:

 2. Company.
 You may choose to be recognised by a company name rather than your own.
 Back in 2003, when I set up Azure Marketing, this was the route that I chose.
 Some of the examples in our industry that you’ll see now are:

 3. Market: If you want to be instantly recognisable by your industry, you may choose a descriptive domain name.
 When you see these domains, it’s instantly obvious what goods or services you may be offered if you visit them.
 Good examples of this include: